Supporting Excellent Science Teaching for Georgia

 Section A. Board of Directors.
 The decision-making group for the Association is defined in Article IV, Section A, Paragraph 1, to carry out the goals and objectives of the Association.
 The Board is bound by the provisions of this Constitution.

 Section B. Board Records.
-The Corporation is embodied in the record of proceedings of the Board of Directors and the annual meeting.
-The accounts shall be kept by the Executive Secretary Treasurer.
+The Association is embodied in the record of proceedings of the Board of Directors and the annual meeting.
+The accounts shall be kept by the Executive Secretary/Treasurer.

 Section D. District Organization.
 The Association is divided into twelve (12) districts.
 The purpose of organizing into districts is to promote membership in the Association and to provide more and better services to individual members.
 The District Director represents the interests of district membership on the Board of Directors.

 Section E. District Membership.
-District membership is determined by the location of the educator's work place, not his/her personal residence.
+District membership is determined by the location of the educator's workplace, not the educator’s personal residence.

 Section F. Strategic Planning.
-The organization’s Strategic Plan is designed to provide a shared mission and vision through changes in leadership, and allow the organization to prioritize the use of its resources.
-Along with this constitution it should guide the decisions of the Board of Directors in order to ensure that all organizational activities are in line with and support the organizations mission and goals.
-The Strategic Plan should be reviewed and revised by the full Board of Directors or by a committee appointed by the president, every five years.
+The Association’s Strategic Plan is designed to provide a shared mission and vision through changes in leadership and allow the Association to prioritize the use of its resources.
+Along with this Constitution, the Strategic Plan should guide the decisions of the Board of Directors in order to ensure all Association activities are in line with and support the Association’s mission and goals.
+The Strategic Plan should be reviewed and revised by the full Board of Directors or by a committee appointed by the President every five years.

-Section F. Position Statements.
-Position statements are summaries of the organization’s views regarding specific issues related to science education in the state of Georgia.
-These statements are reviewed annually by the Legislative Committee, who makes recommendations to the Board.
+Section G. Position Statements.
+Position statements are summaries of the Association’s views regarding specific issues related to science education in the state of Georgia.
+These statements are reviewed annually by the Advocacy Committee, who makes recommendations to the Board.
 Policy statements must be approved by the Board, before being voted on by the general membership.
-A majority of votes cast must be in favor of supporting each statement in order for it to be adopted as an official position of the organization.
+A two-thirds majority of votes cast must be in favor of supporting each statement in order for it to be adopted as an official position of the Association.

 Article III – OFFICERS